AlyAhmedTS13/my_projects/website and recommendation algo/Readme.md

 ## 🎯 Project Overview

-CineMatch is an end-to-end movie recommendation system that combines:
+Kernels and Chill is an end-to-end movie recommendation system that combines:

 - **Data Engineering**: Collecting and processing 95,000+ movies from multiple sources
 - **Machine Learning**: Content-based filtering using TF-IDF and K-Nearest Neighbors